HIllya51/LunaTranslator/docs/en/README.md

 ![img](https://image.lunatranslator.org/zh/cantstart/3.png)
 :::

+### Waiting for the DLL to be injected into the game... {#anchor-waitdll}

+The solution is the same as above.

 ### Error/FileNotFoundError

 If trust isn't pre-established, some essential components might get deleted by antivirus software after the program has been running for a while.
 Then when selecting a process in HOOK mode, this error occurs.
 The solution is the same as above.